📌 Also check out my talks and blog posts.

-Here is a list of tools I regularly use for teaching classes and assessing the understanding of my students:
+Here is a list of tools I have regularly used to teach classes and assess the understanding of my students.

-- Markdown + Jekyll on GitHub Pages: I write my course material (i.e. mostly guided exercises) in Markdown format and publish it with GitHub Pages. (free)
+- Markdown + Jekyll on GitHub Pages: I write my course material (i.e. mostly guided exercises) in Markdown format and publish it for free, thanks to GitHub Pages.

 - GitHub private repositories: I maintain several private repositories in GitHub, to keep the exams I gave to all my students, and their solutions.